flood-io/element/packages/cli/README.md

 Set the number of iterations to run your test for.
 Since `element run` is usually used for developing and debugging test scripts, this is `1` by default.

 Setting a higher `--loop-count` could be useful for things like testing test data supply or generation.

-**`--chrome <custom-chrome-path>`**

-Set the version of chrome to use.
-By default, `element run` uses the version of Chromium bundled with Puppeteer.

--   `--chrome` with no arguments will be equivalent to `'puppeteer'` (i.e. use the version of Chromium bundled with Puppeteer).
-Change it to `'stable'` to use the Chrome version installed on your system.
--   `--chrome /path/to/chrome` will use Chrome at the given path.

-Note that when running as a load test on [Tricentis Flood](https://flood.io), the versions of Chrome are recent but fixed to particular versions and may not match the custom version you select with this flag.
-Using the puppeteer-bundled version is a safe choice unless you need to test features which Chromium doesn't support such as DRM video playback.

 **`--no-sandbox`**